On the discriminant locus of a generic projection: Introduction

 In particular, the discriminant loci of two families \eqref{Intro_eqn_univ-family/PV} and \eqref{Intro_eqn_gen-proj} are projectively dual to each other. \end{theorem}

+Note that in the extreme case when $k=N$, the statement reduces to the classical projective duality.
+Thus Theorem \ref{thm_dual} can be thought of as a relative version of projective duality.

-When $\pi$ is not dominant (i.e., $\dim (X)<k$), $\pi$ is a generic immersion, and the discriminant coincides with the projection image $\pi(X)$.
-In this case, a version of Theorem \ref{thm_dual} is discussed in \cite[Theorem 1.21]{Tev05} and \cite[Propsition 6.1]{Hol88}; When $X$ is a hypersurface, Theorem \ref{thm_dual} is consistent with \cite[Corollary 4.3]{Pie78}.
-We are particularly interested in the case where the generic projection is dominant.
-We also show that the result still holds when $X$ is normal and $\pi$ is finite and dominant (cf. Theorem \ref{thm_finite-normal}).
+When $\pi$ is not dominant, i.e.\ when $\dim(X)<k$, the map $\pi$ is a generic immersion onto its image, and the discriminant coincides with the projection image $\pi(X)$.
+In this case, a version of Theorem \ref{thm_dual} appears in \cite[Theorem 1.21]{Tev05} and \cite[Proposition 6.1]{Hol88}.
+We are mainly interested in the dominant case.